Rannvá Andreasen

 Rannvá Biskopstø Andreasen (born 10 November 1980) is a Faroese football forward for KÍ Klaksvík of the Faroese 1. deild kvinnur.
-Since 2004, she has represented the Faroe Islands women's national football team at senior international level.
-She is the national team's all-time record goalscorer, inclusive of both male and female players.
+From 2004 to 2020, she represented the Faroe Islands women's national football team at senior international level.
+She is the national team's second highest goalscorer, inclusive of both male and female players.

 Club career

 In 1995, aged 14, Andreasen made her 1. deild kvinnur debut for KÍ Klaksvík in an 11–0 thrashing by rivals HB Tórshavn.
 Despite the inauspicious start Andreasen emerged as a promising player and finished her first season with 15 goals.
 In 1997 she was the league's top goalscorer for the first time with 28 goals as KÍ won the championship.
 In 2000, KÍ won a league and cup double, beating HB Tórshavn 2–0 in the cup final.

 As of 2013, KÍ have won the league title every season since 2000, with Andreasen as top goalscorer on 11 occasions, including in 2003 when she scored a record 46 goals.
 She also collected ten Faroese Women's Cup winner's medals.

 Andreasen has made 50 appearances and scored 16 goals for KÍ in the UEFA Women's Champions League, formerly known as the UEFA Women's Cup.
 Her debut came in October 2001, in the first round of the inaugural 2001–02 competition held in Helsinki.
 Andreasen scored both goals in KÍ's opening 2–1 win over Austrians USC Landhaus Wien, but the team then lost 4–0 to hosts HJK and Italian champions Torres and were eliminated.